renatawong/quantum-protein-structure-prediction/README.md

 # quantum-psp
 Task: Developing Python code for my quantum algorithms for protein structure prediction.

 The code presented here is partly included in my dissertation "Application of Quantum Computing to ab initio Protein Structure Prediction" (February, 2020).
-It implements in part (due to the required qubit capacity exceeding the currently available capacity) two quantum algorithms for PSP I co-authored with Prof. Weng-Long Chang of National Kaohsiung University of Applied Sciences.
+It implements in part (due to the fact that the required qubit capacity exceeds the currently available capacity) two quantum algorithms for PSP I co-authored with Prof. Weng-Long Chang of National Kaohsiung University of Applied Sciences.
 This project is ongoing.

 **_ccrca-circuit-2bit_**: implementation of doubly controlled quantum ripple-carry adder for sequences of length 2